311crimemap/nuisancemaps/classifier/README.md

 * Classifier is a starting point, still have to manually assign labels.
 Easiest to do side-by-side in Excel.

+* There are some convenience scripts above, but generally the process is below

 * Review labels, make sure to overwrite with any _SKIP_..

 `cat out_crime.json | jq -r '.[].text'`